porsche-design-system/sample-integration-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# React - Sample integration with Porsche Design System

 ## Introduction

 This is project shows the example usage of the Porsche Design System Components in React.
 See also the [project documentation](https://designsystem.porsche.com/v1/#/start-coding/react) and the [deployed project](https://porscheui.github.io/sample-integration-react).

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Available Scripts